ramonfmir/deblurring-public/README.md

 For Blurring we mainly used OpenCV Python.
 For model trainng and testing evaluation we used Tensorboard.

-# How the De-Blurring works
+# How the Deblurring works
 ## Image Processing
 The network requires that images have dimensions 270x90.
 Input images must be scaled before propagation.
 We used to keep the aspect ratio (and fill the gaps with black padding) but we found that this was not necessary.
 Though the spatial relationships between features is distorted, the network is trained on numberplates taken with a variety of different camera perspectives so is well equipped to deal with these distortions.
 The image is then converted to grey scale.
 This has the advantages: